Spooky-Adventure/Spooky-Adventure-Source-Code/README.md

 ***Note: Compiling the loader isn't necessary if you're just editing the code in the Kamek folder.***

+- Install devkitPro's devkitPPC.
+Official instructions for this are found [here][dkp].

-There is a `compileLoader.bat` script in the Loader folder, running it will output a `Loader.bin` file.
+Once that is installed, there is a `compileLoader.bat` script in the Loader folder, running it will output a `Loader.bin` file.

-Copy the outputed file to the root of the Riivolution patch.
+The outputed file goes in the root of the Riivolution patch.

 ### Setup

+This focuses on compiling the code in the Kamek folder.

 - First install Python 3.
 If on Windows, ensure it is added to PATH upon installation.
 Next, run: